superscribe-io/superscribe/docs/reference/system/operations.md

 ## List Operations

-List all operations that exist in Directus.
+List all operations that exist in Superscribe.

 ### Query Parameters